HEAL/healdata-utils/docs/vlmd/schemas/json-data-dictionary.md

   easier to understand in the same way other standards implement cascading (e.g., `missingValues` in the [frictionless specification](https://specs.frictionlessdata.io/patterns/#missing-values-per-field))

+## `custom` _(object)_
+Additional properties not included as a core property.

 ## `fields` _(array,required)_

 !!! note "Highly encouraged"

-  Only `name` and `description` properties are required.
+  - Only `name` and `description` properties are required.
-  For categorical variables, `constraints.enum` and `enumLabels` (where applicable) properties are highly encouraged.
+  - For categorical variables, `constraints.enum` and `enumLabels` (where applicable) properties are highly encouraged.
-  For studies using HEAL or other common data elements (CDEs), `standardsMappings` information is highly encouraged.
+  - For studies using HEAL or other common data elements (CDEs), `standardsMappings` information is highly encouraged.
-  `type` and `format` properties may be particularly useful for some variable types (e.g. date-like variables)
+  - `type` and `format` properties may be particularly useful for some variable types (e.g. date-like variables)

 ### Properties for each `fields` record